westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 Zoned storage devices can be implemented using various recording and media technologies.
 The most common form of zoned storage today uses the SCSI Zoned Block Commands (ZBC) and Zoned ATA Commands (ZAC) interfaces on [Shingled Magnetic Recording (SMR)](./smr) HDDs.
-ZBC and ZAC enable a zoned block storage model; SMR technology enables continued areal density growth to meet the demands for expanding data needs, and requires the zoned block access model.
+ZBC and ZAC enable a zoned block storage model; SMR technology enables continued areal density growth that makes it possible to meet expanding data needs, and SMR technology requires the zoned block access model.

-Solid State Disks (SSD) storage devices can also implement a zoned interface to reduce write amplification, reduce the device DRAM needs and improve quality of service at scale.
-The [NVMe Zoned NameSpace (ZNS)](./zns) is a technical proposal of the NVMe standard committee adding a zoned storage interface to the NVMe interface standard.
+Solid State Drive (SSD) storage devices can also implement a zoned interface in order to reduce write amplification, to reduce the device's DRAM needs,  and to improve the quality of service at scale.
+The [NVMe Zoned NameSpace (ZNS)](./zns) is a technical proposal of the NVMe standard committee that adds a zoned storage interface to the NVMe interface standard.

 ## Linux Ecosystem Support